 Though your pets may not always happily cooperate, there are plenty of times when they will need a good bath.
 Cats in particular are notoriously bath-averse, but they do need to be bathed every now and then.
 Many people find it is easier to take their cat to the groomer for clipping and bathing and, at the very least, regular grooming and/or haircuts make it easier to give baths at home between trips to the salon.
 But if you’re willing to embrace the DIY spirit when it comes to giving your dog or cat a bath, you can watch this video and use our guide below to make your life a little easier.

 For a successful bath at home, the trick is to get them in and out of the tub without major incident.
 It is wise to acclimate your pet to the bathing process early on so that things are easier down the road.
 Two people can also make the process run a lot smoother.
 Here are some helpful tips.

 - Set your knobs for warm water: Keep the shedding to a minimum by using warm instead of hot water, which can trigger your pet to shed a lot of fur at once.

-- Many pets are fearful of the water as it comes directly out of the faucet or showerhead.
+- Avoid faucet fright: Many pets are fearful of the water as it comes directly out of the faucet or showerhead.
 Use a pitcher or large cup to pour water over them instead.

-- Remember to close the door to the bathroom just in case your pet gets out of the tub and tries to escape.
+- Contain your pet: Remember to close the door to the bathroom just in case your pet gets out of the tub and tries to escape.

 - Use caution in sensitive areas: Be careful while working around the eyes and ears.
 If your pet doesn’t like water poured on its face, bathe the body and then use a wet washcloth to wipe down the head and face.

-- Check your pet’s ears, making sure they are dry and odor-free after bathing.
+- Inspect the ears: Check your pet’s ears, making sure they are dry and odor-free after bathing.
 This can prevent an ear infection.
 Water from the bath can be just the trigger to allow yeast or bacteria in the ear to grow out of control.
 Use your finger and a tissue to check that the ear is in good shape after your pet is dry.
 Avoid putting anything smaller than your finger into your pet’s ear so you don’t damage the ear canal or the eardrum.
-Talk with your vet about proper ear cleaning techniques and products.
-Never stick a cotton swab down into a pet’s ear, as you are likely to rupture an eardrum, leading to pain as well as disturbances in balance.
+Talk with your veterinarian about proper ear cleaning techniques and products.
+Never stick a cotton swab down into a pet’s ear, as you are can rupture an eardrum, leading to pain as well as disturbances in balance.

-- After the bath, medium- and longhaired pets need a good brushing to remove any loose hair or fur.
+- Groom (again): After the bath, medium- and longhaired pets need a good brushing to remove any loose hair or fur.
 If you need a little extra assistance, consider trying a de-shedding tool.